sopra-steria-norge/cloud-akademiet-course-files/Db_migration_Pt_1_EntityFramework.md

 3. Use **Entity Framework 6** from Package Manager in Visual Studio 2022 with the relevant commands as stated below

 ## Convert the XML-style project to SDK-style project
-1. We suggest you use Copilot or similar tools to convert the .csproj file
+1. We suggest you use Visual Studio Upgrade Assistant to convert the .csproj type.
+ChatGPT / Copilot might also be a valid option, but be aware of potential errors that may arise.

     [WhoOwesWhat.DataProvider_xml_version.csproj](https://github.com/sopra-steria-norge/cload-akademiet-course-files/blob/main/code/db-migration/WhoOwesWhat.DataProvider_xml_version.csproj)